VelzardWhitewind/UOSS/README.md

 * `gt <name>`
   * Has some predefined locations such as 'auction' and 'coli' that will run you to the respective rooms - more can be added in the Alias if wanted

+* `uoss p/path <roomnumber>`
+  * Copy and display the path from your current room to the requested room to your clipboard